roytang/blog/content/notes/2014/03/449166717923516416/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/449166717923516416/
+title: ''
 ---

-RT [@RonJeffries](https://twitter.com/RonJeffries/): are you not getting all you take on finished?
+are you not getting all you take on finished?

 THEN TAKE ON LESS